Best For

 - Ending Temperature (5 minute) – the temperature of the mattress after being lied upon and having no one on it for 5 minutes

-Looking at our objective data we measured a surface level temperature of 89.0 degrees F. This is about average compared to all of our mattress tests to date.
-Heat dissipation was good as well.
+In our objective temperature tests, we measured a max surface level temperature of 88.2° F. This is 1.4° less than the average of 89.6° F, based on all of our tests to date.

 Heat Dissipation Over Time